EXPRESSCLUSTER/DFS-Replication/DFSReplication.md

 We think the situation that data on a shared folder was rewrited while the network was disconnected.

 After recovering the network, regarding each file, the data which has latest timestamp on one server is copied to another server.

+## Comparing with ECX Replicator
+- DFS replicates specified "folder" between servers.
+- Replicator replicates specified "drive" between servers.
+- DFS replicates the files on close() operation.
+Intermediate data before close() operation could be lost on failure.
+- Replicator synchronously replicates "each write operations to the drive" and no-data-loss is guaranteed.
+- The files on DFS are accessible for all the servers simultaneously.
+Due to the characteristic, applications need to care about exclusive control for distributed accessing to the files on DFS.
+See [this](https://learn.microsoft.com/en-us/windows-server/storage/dfs-replication/dfsr-faq#when-should-i-not-use-dfs-replication-).
+- The files on Replicator are accessible by active-server only and the standby-server prohibit accessing to them.
+Applications do not need to worry about such exclusive control.